adityaver2701/Natural-Language-Processing/README.md

 --header 'Content-Type: application/json' \
 --data-raw '{
     "text" : "I want to query a MySQL table.
 How to query?"
 }'`

+**Topic Modelling API**
+`curl --location --request POST 'http://12.1.2.160:8189/dltk-language/nlp/topic_modelling/' \
+--header 'Content-Type: application/json' \
+--data-raw '{
+    "text":"Django is a high-level Python framework.
+It is free and open-source, written in Python itself, and follows the model-view-template architectural pattern.
+We can use it to develop quality web applications faster and easier."
+}'`

 **Option-2**: Executing ***dltk-language-core*** as a docker container.